palvarez89/palvarez89.github.io/cv.md

 ### **SoftIron** - Senior Systems Engineer (11/2021 - Present)

+Worked as part of the Product Engineering team
 - Supported and improved deployment tooling for our Ceph-based solution.
 - Integrated solutions to create partnerships.
 - Configured networking switches (Ubiquiti and SONiC).